TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 Multi-day Sri Lanka wildlife tours

 You are visiting several important wildlife reserves on this trip and it expands over many days (more than 5 days).
-The time spend on wildlife reserves is from 2 hours to an entire day.
+The time spent on wildlife reserves is from 2 hours to an entire day.
 Usually, in this type of Sri Lanka wildlife tour, you spend more than half of the trip in national parks while exploring the wildlife.
-Some of the popular places included in multi-day Sri Lanka wildlife trips are Yala national park, Udawalawe national park, Sinharaja rainforest, Horton plains national park.
+Some of the popular places included in multi-day Sri Lanka wildlife trips are Yala national park, Udawalawe national park, Sinharaja rainforest, and Horton plain national park.

 Short tours to the national parks

 One day and two days of Sri Lanka wildlife tours are coming under this category.
 These wildlife tours are the best option for travellers, who wish to visit the national park from their beach resorts.
+However, this short wildlife tour is part of many Sri Lanka tour packages such as 2 weeks Sri Lanka tour itinerary, 7 days Sri Lanka tour.
+Durign these tours your guide take you to a wildlife reserve for a safari.

 WHEN SHOULD I GO FOR SRI LANKA WILDLIFE TOURS?